decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 21 Oct, 2024 (day 8)

+I have added the address that a shipment is done at.

+I have added descriptions of tables.

+I have removed the TODO of "order placing person, cargo handing over person and cargo receiving person companies information adding."
+It makes no sense as there is already information about companies of any people mentioned in the model.

+I should note I base the model not on any strict rules.
+At least for now, while I am learning.
+For example, I mean the notions of nullability and uniqueness, employed as attributes of columns, not to adhere stricly to any standard definition.
+By "can be null" I wish to mean "can the value be not present."
+And, for another example, I mean the model not to represent a strict SQL point of view, the less a strict PostgreSQL one.

+### TODOs

+1. New database model tables adding consideration
+2. PostgreSQL tutorial continuation

 ## 20 Oct, 2024 (day 7)

 I have figured out how to push the Git changes to GitHub through the command line.
 Now I can do things unavailable through the GitHub website, like amending a commit.